List of Go terms: Miai

-(見合い, Miai) (Korean: 맞보기) are a pair of vacant points on the board that are equivalent in value.
+(見合い, Miai) are a pair of vacant points on the board that are equivalent in value.
 For example, if Black plays at A, White can play at B and suffer no disadvantage from the exchange.

 This occurs often.
 Miai can be seen in the fuseki stage on a large scale, or in a simple life and death problem, such as a straight four-space eye.
 This shape is alive because of its two central points a and b: if Black plays a, White can answer with b and vice versa.

 The term originates from the Japanese custom of arranging marriage through a series of meetings (miai) to view prospective spouses (見る miru, "view", 合う au, "meet").